nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Introduction

-Always accessing MyAnimeList or IMDB to record down the shows you watched?
-Or finding it difficult to search the different websites that stored your show information?
-Fret not because **Trackermon** is the app just for you!
-But hold on, you may be wondering what is Trackermon?
+Always accessing MyAnimeList or IMDB to record down the shows you have watched?
+Finding it difficult to search the different websites that store your shows' information?
+Fret not, because **Trackermon** is the application just for you!
+But hold on, you may be wondering, what is Trackermon?

 Trackermon is a **desktop application** for **tracking and managing shows, optimized for use via a Command Line Interface ([CLI](#glossary))** while still having the **benefits of a Graphical User Interface ([GUI](#glossary))**.
 Trackermon allows you to track and remember what shows you have watched, are currently watching, or plan to watch.
 You can even review these shows!